Wichita Chiropractic Care | Dr. Timothy Wolff

 Read the full article here.

 The National Safety Council reports in a study of 536 children that 50% had fallen head first from a high place in the first year of life.

-Most spinal injures occur during a persons youth, and sometimes without noticing it.
+Most spinal injuries occur during a person’s youth, and sometimes without noticing it.
 Tissue injury may result from a single traumatic event, such as improper lifting of a heavy object, motor vehicle accidents, or through repetitive stresses, such as sitting in an improper position with poor spinal posture for an extended time period.